-The most important part of planning and setting up Registration is timing.
-Sooner is better!
-While you don't need to set up every ticket and form by the time you publish, it's a good idea to launch some discounted ticket options for early registrants who simply can't wait to be part of your next event. 😄
+The most important part of planning and setting up Registration is timing — sooner is better!
+While you don't need to set up every ticket and checkout form by the time you publish, launching some discounted ticket options for early registrants who simply can't wait to be part of your next event is a great idea. 😄

-We recommend launching all registration ticket options well ahead of your event so everyone has time to learn about it, register for it, and make travel plans if needed.
+Launch your Registration page as early as possible so everyone has time to learn about your event, register for it, and make travel plans if needed.

 You know your event and audience, so the timeline is ultimately up to you.
-Whatever you decide, make sure you have enough time to plan and execute your marketing and promotion strategy.
+Whatever you decide, make sure you have enough time to plan and execute your marketing and promotion strategy, which we discuss later in this article.

 Some aspects of your promotion plan or event logistics may affect setup.
 Here are some considerations to help you think through some of the nuances:

 Plan your promotion strategies and identify target audiences, then draft email, website, and blog content with those in mind.

-If you want to work with sponsors, exhibitors, or speakers to reach their networks or run flash sales or targeted promotions, you'll need to plan and coordinate beforehand to stay organized and ensure a smooth and seamless experience.
+Work with sponsors, exhibitors, and speakers to reach their networks with flash sales or targeted promotions.
+Work this promotion tactic into your sponsorship deals!
+Plan and coordinate beforehand to stay organized and ensure a smooth and seamless experience, and consider providing a social media kit with suggested messaging, images, and links they can share.